Amy Greenwood

 Amy Greenwood is a fictional character from the Australian soap Neighbours, played by Jacinta Stapleton.
 She made her first on-screen appearance on 10 July 1997.
 Amy is characterised as flirtatious and ditzy, especially interested in fashion and gossip.
 During her original duration in the series, writers created a long-running on/off relationship with Lance Wilkinson (Andrew Bibby).
 Amy later begins relationship with flight attendant Damien Smith (John Ridley) and elopes with him after discovering she is pregnant.
 Amy departed on 21 March 2000.
 Five years later, Stapleton reprised her role for the show's 20th anniversary episode in July 2005.
 She reprised the role again in December 2020 and later re-joined the regular cast.
-Her final appearance was on 28 July 2022 during the serial's finale.
+Her final regular appearance was on 28 July 2022 during the serial's finale, although she returned on 13 November 2023 for two flashback episodes, which showed why Amy had left Ramsay Street.

 Development

 Characterisation

-Stapleton said she shared her character's "fun-loving nature" and liked to have fun, but she was not as "sneaky" as Amy and did not play around like she does.
+Stapleton said she shared her character's "fun-loving nature", but she was not as "sneaky" as Amy and did not play around like she does.
 Stapleton also said she was not as "mischievous" as Amy, but they both liked to party and tried not to take things too seriously.
 Annette Dasey from Inside Soap described Amy as "sassy".
 In 2021, following her return, Stapleton thought her character's personality had not changed all that much, explaining "What I will say is that Amy is not shy!
 She's not a troublemaker, but she gets up to a bit of mischief, even though I don't think she means to.
 Amy just runs on a high frequency."
 Stapleton also described Amy as "excitable" and called her "a bit of a firecracker", a personality trait she found fun to play.